1dv031/syllabus/seminars/part_2/seminar.md

-### This document is still a work in progress.
-Anything stated here might be changed as long as this text is at the top!

 ## Seminar 2
 Below are the instructions for the seminar.
 Please note that you need to complete both the seminar and the written examination to pass this part of the course.